Subscribe to the Moving to Portland Newsletters

 Here are two walks that are close to the Grant Park neighborhood:

 • Alameda Ridge This 4.4-mile loop through Alameda includes a turnaround block at a 1927 mansion built by lumber baron Thomas Autzen.
-The walk's many stairs, beautiful homes and great views make it a fun adventure.
+The walk’s many stairs, beautiful homes, and great views make it a fun adventure.

 Walk Score helps you find a walkable place to live.
 Walk Score is a number between 0 and 100 that measures the walkability of any address.
-Portland is the 12th most walkable city in the U.S. with a Walk Score of 66 and 57% of the residents have a Walk Score of 70 or above.
+Portland is the 14th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
+There are over 3,000 restaurants and coffee shops in Portland.
+People in Portland can walk to an average of five restaurants and coffee shops in five minutes.

 More About Grant Park

-• Neighborhood Association Web Site Grant Park.
+• Neighborhood Association WebsiteGrant Park.

 • Location From downtown cross over the Willamette River on the Broadway Bridge and you'll head east on NE Weidler Street.
 Take a left on NE 26th Avenue.
 You'll be in the southwest corner of Grant Park.